Yutman/discover-netflix-videos/README.md

 ## Discover Videos

 Discover Videos is a Netflix-inspired web application built with Next.js, allowing users to browse and search YouTube videos, manage a personalized "My List," and interact with videos via like/dislike features.
 It uses Magic for passwordless email authentication, Hasura for GraphQL-based data storage, and the YouTube Data API for video content.
-The app is deployed on Netlify at [https://discover-videos.netlify.app](https://discover-videos.netlify.app).

 ### Features